Chu Li-Jen to Use His Aboriginal Name

 In 2012, the Cleveland Indians signed Chu Li-Jen / Giljegiljaw Kungkuan as an international free agent.
 Over the years, he worked his way up within the Indians’ system and was briefly promoted to Triple-A in 2018.

-During the 2018 off-season, Chu participated in the Arizona Fall League and received an invite to the spring training.
-In 2019, he spent his first full season in the Double-A.
+During the 2018 off-season, Chu participated in the Arizona Fall League and received an invite to spring training.
+In 2019, he spent his first full season in the Double-A. Below are the videos of Giljegiljaw Kungkuan (Chu Li-Jen) hitting home runs during 2019 spring training.

 — CPBL STATS (@GOCPBL) February 28, 2019